 If this is the case, the newly proposed states $\Y^{(i)}$ will also be a good sample of the posterior with low variance in the weights $\W^{(i)}$.

-In Section \ref{Sec:Num}, we will demonstrate how the algorithm performs, primarily using RWMH proposals.
-We do not claim that this choice is optimal, but is simply chosen as an example to show that sharing information across ensemble members can improve on the original MCMC algorithm and lead to convergence in fewer evaluations of $\G$.
-This is important since if the inverse problem being tackled involves computing the likelihood from a very large data set this could lead to a large saving of computational cost.
-We have observed that using more complex (and hence more expensive) kernels $\nu$, does not significantly improve the speed of convergence of the algorithm for simple examples\cite{Paul}.
+In Section \ref{Sec:Num}, we will demonstrate how the algorithm performs, primarily using random walk (RW) proposals.
+We do not claim that this choice is optimal, but is simply chosen as an example to show that sharing information across ensemble members can improve on the original MH algorithm and lead to tolerances being achieved in fewer evaluations of $\G$.
+This is important since if the inverse problem being tackled involves computing the likelihood from a very large data set, or where the likelihood requires the numerical solution of a differential equation, this could lead to a large saving of computational cost.
+We have observed that using more complex (and hence more expensive) kernels $\nu$, does not significantly improve the speed of convergence of the algorithm for posteriors that we have considered, although kernels such as those used in MALA can be more stable for certain problems\cite{Paul}.

-Care needs to be taken when choosing the proposal distribution to ensure that the proposals are absolutely continuous with respect to the posterior distribution.
-In Section \ref{sec:chem} we will consider an inverse problem with Gamma priors.
-Since the posterior distribution in this context is heavy-tailed, if we use a lighter tailed distribution for $\nu$, such as a Gaussian kernel, then importance weights in the tails will be unbounded, which will hamper convergence of the algorithm.